 This is where we reprogram our brains and transform our definition of beauty.
 Together we will turn our so-called insecurities into beautiful stories and learn to love ourselves regardless of what the world tries to shove in our faces.
 There is no scale for beauty, we are all beautiful..
-YOU are beautiful and I love you!
+YOU are beautiful!

 Show me your Raw love, send me your photo and story @randistic.
 Let's show the world how we've learned to love our stories despite it all.
 Let's transform the definition of beauty together.

 In a world where the scale of beauty is more or less defined, where certain features are considered "imperfections", I've decided to not only shed the light on some of it, but to also take a micro lens and show it in its raw, naked state.